Posted: 2/12/18 | February 12th, 2018

 We’re taught by society to avoid “a lifetime of regret.”
 “Have no regrets!” is our mantra.
 But I think regret is a powerful motivator.
 It is a teacher, a manual to a better life.

 Regret teaches us where we went wrong and what mistakes to avoid again.

 Reading these entries initially weighed me down.
 I couldn’t help but think, “There’s a lot of unhappy people out there.”

-But the more I thought about it the more I realized they weren’t unhappy.
 Yes, there was regret, pain, and sadness in those contest entries — but there was also a lot of hope, determination, and energy.
 These entrants were not going to wallow in regret.
 They were looking for a way to move forward.
 They felt inspired, motivated.
 Many promised that no matter the outcome of their entry, they were determined to make a change.

-Maybe having a “lifetime of regret” means you actually have lived.
+A “lifetime of regret” means you actually have lived.